abachman/adafruit-io-shared-client/README.md

 Should run on Heroku, as is.

-This is a very very barebones example of a custom web app using the Adafruit IO Ruby client, Sinatra, and a smidgen of jQuery to exchange data with Adafruit IO.
+This is a very very barebones example of a custom web app using the Adafruit IO Ruby client, Sinatra, a smidgen of jQuery to exchange data with Adafruit IO, and enough caching to prevent hammering your account limits.

-NOTE: If you build a site like this and open it to the public, you'll probably exceed your API limit pretty quick :D
+NOTE: If you build a site like this and open it to the public, you'll probably exceed your API limit pretty quick :| Caching helps _a lot_.

 ### Sign up for Adafruit IO